Cost of Car Accident Injuries in Virginia

 If you or someone you love has been seriously injured in a car accident, we can help.
-Our personal injury attorney has more than 30 years combined legal experience, so we understand the societal and personal costs associated with vehicle-related collisions.
+The car accident attorney David Kendall has more than 30 years combined legal experience, so we understand the societal and personal costs associated with vehicle-related collisions.
 We have successfully represented countless accident victims and their families, and are committed to working diligently to help you get your life back on track as well.